By Ma Hui, Germany

 Thirdly, we should work for a common goal and provide for and support each other in spirit.

-It is written in Philippians 2:1-2: “If there be therefore any consolation in Christ, if any comfort of love, if any fellowship of the Spirit, if any bowels and mercies, Fulfill you my joy, that you be like minded, having the same love, being of one accord, of one mind.”
+It is written in Philippians 2:1-2: “If there be therefore any consolation in, if any comfort of love, if any fellowship of the Spirit, if any bowels and mercies, Fulfill you my joy, that you be like minded, having the same love, being of one accord, of one mind.”
 Ephesians chapter 4 verse 3 says, “Endeavoring to keep the unity of the Spirit in the bond of peace.”
 From these verses, we can see that if we Christians want to have a harmonious partnership with each other, we must have a common goal, be one in spirit, and achieve accord in order to complete God’s commission.
-Then, no matter what disputes or conflicts there are between us, we will all think about how we should do things in a way that lets God’s will be carried out, no longer maintain our own opinions, and instead put aside our personal interests and plans.
+Then, no matter what disputes or conflicts there are between us, we will all think about how we should do things in a way that satisfies God’s will, no longer maintain our own opinions, and instead put aside our personal interests and plans.
 At that time, we will have achieved unity.